tzrikka/revchat/docs/workflows/bitbucket.md

 ### PR Approved

-- If the PR is a draft - abort (ignore this event)
+- If the PR doesn't have a Slack channel - abort (ignore this event)
 - Mention the user and the action in a Slack message
 - Update the Slack channel's bookmarks